Working Papers

 Positioning in Time: The Impact of Opening Days on Pricing and Market Competition (2025)

-Presented at: 13th European Meeting of the Urban Economics AssociationAbstract:
+Presented at: the 13th European Meeting of the Urban Economics AssociationAbstract:

 Publications